-The Office of Diversity and Inclusion, in Suite 1400, houses the Chief Diversity Officer and the Bridging Lost Gaps (BLG) program.
+The Office of Diversity and Inclusion, in Suite 1400, houses the Chief Diversity Officer.
 A reflection of the university's Franciscan values of respect for others and commitment to fostering a campus climate that values diversity in all its forms and seeks meaningful inclusion of all persons, the office offers an array of programs, service learning, professional and personal development opportunities for the entire campus community.
 In partnership with academic and student affairs, the Office of Diversity and Inclusion supports successful college completion for all students irrespective of racial/cultural/ethnic background, gender, economic status, sexual orientation, or faith tradition.
 Look for announcements of events throughout the year.